RikudouSage/QrPaymentCZ/README.md

 - `float $amount` - the amount for the payment, shouldn't have more than 2 decimal places, has no default
 - `string $country` - [ISO 3166-1 alpha-2 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements)
   for country, defaults to `CZ`
+- `bool $instantPayment` - whether the payment should be made as instant instead of standard payment (depends on bank support)

 All of these options can be set using the `QrPaymentOptions` helper class as constants for the constructor or `setOptions()` or as methods.